Foresight on AI: Policy considerations

 Insight 4: Bias in AI systems could remain forever

 Bias is a feature of both human and AI decision making.
-As the data used to train AI is often biased in hard-to-fix ways, growing reliance on AI in decisionmaking systems could spread bias and lead to significant harm.
+As the data used to train AI is often biased in hard-to-fix ways, growing reliance on AI in decision making systems could spread bias and lead to significant harm.
 Bias may never be eliminated, in part due to conflicting perspectives on fairness.

 Today